swiftlang/swift-build/README.md

 ### With Xcode

 Changes to swift-build can also be tested in Xcode using the `launch-xcode` command plugin provided by the package.
 Run `swift package --disable-sandbox launch-xcode` from your checkout of swift-build to launch a copy of the currently `xcode-select`ed Xcode.app configured to use your modified copy of the build system service.
-This workflow is currently supported when using Xcode 16.2.
+This workflow is generally only supported when using the latest available Xcode version.

 ### With xcodebuild

 Changes to swift-build can also be tested in xcodebuild using the `run-xcodebuild` command plugin provided by the package.
 Run `swift package --disable-sandbox run-xcodebuild` from your checkout of swift-build to run xcodebuild from the currently `xcode-select`ed Xcode.app configured to use your modified copy of the build system service.
 Arguments followed by `--` will be forwarded to xcodebuild unmodified.
-This workflow is currently supported when using Xcode 16.2.
+This workflow is generally only supported when using the latest available Xcode version.

 ### Debugging